 4. “It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong.” – Thomas Sowell

 Everyday Application: Our entire system of law is set up this way.
 The people making the rules that you and I must live by are not affected by them in the same way.
 When people are vested in the outcome of a decision (because it will impact them personally if they are wrong), they are often much more conscientious of doing the right thing.

 5. “There are only two ways of telling the complete truth – anonymously and posthumously.” – Thomas Sowell

 Everyday Application: People are likely to omit, exaggerate, or mislead others in many situations.
-It might be because they are trying to protect themselves, or because they don’t want to hurt your feelings.
+It might be because they are trying to protect themselves or because they don’t want to hurt your feelings.
 However, doing any of these things means you are not getting the complete truth.
-Do your best to always tell the truth, and spend time with people who are honest.

 6. “Balanced budget requirements seem more likely to produce accounting ingenuity than genuinely balanced budgets.” – Thomas Sowell